 That doesn't mean a weak military or anything like that.

-So I think we have to be careful not to put I mean Trump is not going to repudiate America first, and I think that's what many voters find attractive in his in his policies.
+I mean, Trump is not going to repudiate America First, and I think that's what many voters find attractive in his policies.

-I think it's time to pay our attention to America first, because you know what?
+I think it's time to pay our attention to America First, because you know what?

 But you know what?